 The federal government is the largest employer of international relations graduates, according to the BLS, meaning that Washington D.C. is where you can find the most jobs.
 The following departments in particular hire those with an international relations degree:

 - Department of State

 - Peace Corps

 In 2007, political scientists earned a median annual salary of $100,900, although those working for the federal executive branch did even better with a median annual salary of $114,580.

-On the whole, job prospects for political scientists are expected to grow a bit slower than the national average, meaning those with advanced degrees should have the best opportunities.
+On the whole, job prospects for political scientists are expected to grow a bit slower than the national average, according to the BLS, meaning those with advanced degrees should have good opportunities.
 However, due to the varied skill set offered by an international relations degree program, you have a wide range of career paths from which you can choose.